 Too often, the settlement offered is nowhere near the appropriate amount for covering medical bills, lost wages, and pain and suffering.
 In the event that this happens to you, you have a right to contact an attorney to help you towards receiving proper compensation.
 Of course, it is always best to consult with an experienced personal injury attorney as soon as possible after an accident, even before you get to the settlement process.

 We don’t want you to have a negative view of State Farm, whether it is your insurance company or the other driver’s, but we want you to be aware of the instances that can take place in the claims process that—more often than not—will not tip in your favor.
 If you or a loved one has suffered a personal injury from a car accident, you have the right to contact an attorney who can go over your case and determine the proper settlement value.
 You need to focus on your own recovery and let us take care of the rest.
-The Champion Firm, P.C., can help you.
+The Champion Firm, Personal Injury Attorneys, P.C., can help you.
 Give us a call today and let’s get started on getting you the right settlement for your personal injury case.